laminas/laminas-modulemanager/doc/book/zend.module-manager.best-practices.md

 # Best Practices when Creating Modules

-When creating a ZF2 module, there are some best practices you should keep in mind.
+When creating a Laminas module, there are some best practices you should keep in mind.

 ## Keep the `init()` and `onBootstrap()` methods lightweight